-One visitors to Royal Palm tried to be smart by placing a large car cover on top of their vehicle.
+One visitor to Royal Palm tried to be smart by placing a large car cover on top of their vehicle.
 It didn’t work.
 The vultures apparently chewed right through the tarp to get at the rubber.
 Those savages!

 It’s not clear why the vultures attack the rubber car parts.
 They reportedly don’t even eat the rubber – they just like ripping it up.